On the Hour: Recurring characters

 Christopher Morris (Chris Morris): The anchor.
 Combative and over-zealous, he believes in the infallibility of the news, bombastically delivering slogans like "Man is only 90% water, but On the Hour is 100% news!", "Arise, Sir News!" and "These facts are ear-shaped, let's ram them home!"
 Morris frequently talks over his guests and does not realise or will not admit when he has the wrong person on the other end of the phone.
 He "interviews" real-life politicians, whose responses are edited from pre-recorded material to render them nonsensical, as well as the public, who give baffled or earnest responses to absurd questions such as, "Which is worse, a horizontal disease or a vertical disease?"
 Morris reprised his newsman persona for The Day Today and Brass Eye, retaining the character's self-importance while further emphasising his bullying demeanour.

-Roger Blatt/Michael Blatt (Chris Morris): Roger Blatt is the "Disaster correspondent" for a train crash report; the identically-voiced Michael Blatt is the "Strategy correspondent" for the On the Hour "War Special."
+Roger Blatt/Michael Blatt (Chris Morris): Roger Blatt is the "Disaster correspondent" for a train crash report; the identically voiced Michael Blatt is the "Strategy correspondent" for the On the Hour "War Special".

 Wayne Carr (Chris Morris): An upbeat and smug DJ with a penchant for contracting words.
 Wayne's reports include inappropriately upbeat coverage of a train crash disaster, an exposé on hidden messages in pop records, and a "chinnywag" about endangered animals.
 The character of Wayne Carr was retained from Morris's previous radio projects.
 His name is a reference to the abusive term "wanker".
-While the personality of Carr is an amalgam of various BBC Radio 1 DJs throughout the 1980s and early 1990s, the principle inspiration is based on Steve Wright (DJ) and his show Steve Wright in the Afternoon.
+While the personality of Carr is an amalgam of various BBC Radio 1 DJs throughout the 1980s and early 1990s, the principal inspiration is based on Steve Wright (DJ) and his show Steve Wright in the Afternoon.

 Continuity Announcer (Chris Morris): Often called upon to present news or announce the station's scheduling, the Continuity Announcer speaks with a deep, nasal voice, and can be heard shuffling paperwork before he speaks.
 Morris later used the Continuity Announcer's voice for the national emergencies propaganda reel in the second episode of The Day Today.

-Lionel Cosgrave (David Schneider): An Everyman who appears in several news reports; his surname is referred to interchangeably as "Cosgrave" and "Cosgrove."
+Lionel Cosgrave (David Schneider): An Everyman who appears in several news reports; his surname is referred to interchangeably as "Cosgrave" and "Cosgrove".
 Lionel's age varies according to each report – sometimes he is a youngster, at other times middle-aged.
 Lionel is usually presented as a victim (of police corruption and brutality; physical abuse in public schools, etc.).

 Rosy May (Rebecca Front): Environmental correspondent.
-Rosy presents absurd environmentally themed news in the segment "Green Desk."
+Rosy presents absurd environmentally themed news in the segment "Green Desk".
 This segment is accompanied by new-age music, including synthesised whale song.
-Rosy later appeared in The Day Today, although her segment was re-titled "Enviromation."
+Rosy later appeared in The Day Today, although her segment was re-titled "Enviromation".